sidhxntt/Practice-Set/Back End/OVERALL BACKEND/misc/DATA_ENGINEERING.md

 - Enables accessing previous versions of data
 - Can query historical data at specific timestamps or version numbers
 - Supports data lineage and rollback capabilities
+- use VERSION AS OF , TIMESTAMP AS OF & ROLLBACK

 ### 4. Performance Optimization